 After all this time, I'm fairly sure that I've finally got packing down to a science!
 So grab your carry-on bag, keep the computer open, and let's start packing!

 Unless either my husband or I is in the wedding, we generally leave home on an early or mid-afternoon flight Friday, depending on how far we're going, and return sometime Sunday afternoon.
-I'll assume that you're doing the same, just for ease of discussion.
+If the destination is far, sometimes we'll leave as early as Wednesday evening.

 Take pictures of all of the relevant paper documents you've received - invitations to the rehearsal dinner, the wedding and reception (including that little card that has the reception details), brunches, golf outings, bridal luncheons, and anything else.
 That way you won't have to carry all the invitations with you across the country and risk losing some vital piece!
 Additionally, make sure you've gotten a picture of the URL for the wedding website, including a password, if there is one.
 I've found that passwords for wedding websites are becoming increasingly common and I have to admit I did once find myself unable to access the website to find out where I needed to be.

 You'll be your friends' and families' favorite guests at the wedding when they realize they don't know the name of the breakfast place where brunch is!

 Alright, we're ready for the main event!
 How to make sure you have all the different outfits you'll need for the various events throughout the weekend, as a wedding guest!